-- Even though VPN is the only viable tool to stay safe in a world of vulnerabilities, there are many countries where VPN usage is completely banned, and one is entitled to punishment or a fine if got caught while using a VPN.
+- Even though a VPN is the only viable tool to stay safe in a world of vulnerabilities, there are many countries where VPN usage is completely banned, and one is entitled to punishment or a fine if one gets caught while using a VPN.
 These countries include Belarus, China, Iran, Iraq, North Korea, Oman, Russia, Turkey, Turkmenistan, and many more.

 - Belarus has completely banned the use of VPNs.
 Not only this, the country has blocked the TOR browser as well.
 It seems like the country doesn’t allow its citizen to keep their online presence hidden and respect their privacy.

 - China has a Great Wall of Firewall to block VPN services.
 The government here wants to keep tabs on everything citizens are doing on the internet.
 However, there are certain premium-grade VPNs like NordVPN and ExpressVPN that are capable of breaking this wall and making internet access safe and secure.